lyulouisa/Website_AIHQ_rating/docs/source/windows.rst

 2. Find the installer package in your Downloads folder.
 Follow the installation steps for your Windows:

-      - Run the downloaded installer `.exe` file, follow the prompts, and make sure to check the box to **Add Miniconda to PATH**.
+      - Run the downloaded installer `.exe` file, follow the prompts and click through without making any changes to the default.

 3. Restart the Command Prompt or Terminal to complete the installation.